P1llus/genlog/README.md

 ### As a library

-`genlog` can be used in two ways - the easiest by using a yaml configuration file to define your task, or to generate the Config struct in code directly.
+`genlog` can be used in two ways - with a YAML configuration file or with a programmatically created configuration.

-#### Simplified Usage
+#### Basic Usage

 ```go
 package main